stripe/stripe-java/v8_migration_guide.md

 #### Illustration of schema incompatibility failure

-Currently, getting an `Event` will fail if the JSON schema for data object at `event.data.object` is not compatible with Java model class for its corresponding object type at `event.data.object.object`.
+Currently, getting an `Event` will fail if the JSON schema for data object at `event.data.object` is not compatible with Java model class for its corresponding object type at `event.data.object .object` (the first object refers to the actual content we care about, and the second to type of object to be deserialized).
 Consider the JSON data below (fields omitted for illustration).
 It has `event.data.object.object` as `invoice` so `Event#data#object` will be deserialized to `Invoice.java`.
 Note the `api_version` before [`2012-10-26`](https://stripe.com/docs/upgrades#2012-10-26)